-A 1915 palace built into Tokyo's central station, classified as an Important Cultural Property of Japan.
+A 1915 palace built in Tokyo's central station, listed as an Important Cultural Property of Japan.

 The Tokyo Station Hotel